How to Install GIMP on Linux Mint 21/20

 • Select tools: Press the corresponding keyboard key for the desired tool, such as B for the brush tool or E for the eraser tool.

-Tip 4: Use Plugins and Extensions
+Use Plugins and Extensions for GIMP on Linux Mint

 Extend GIMP’s functionality with plugins and extensions.
 There are numerous plugins available, ranging from additional filters to automation tools.
 To manage your plugins, go to Edit > Preferences > Folders > Plug-Ins and add or remove plugins as desired.

-Tip 5: Save Your Work Regularly
+Save Your Work Regularly with GIMP on Linux Mint

 To avoid losing your work due to unexpected crashes or errors, save your work frequently using Ctrl + S. GIMP’s native file format is XCF, which retains all the layer and editing information.
 However, when you’re ready to export your work for sharing or printing, use Ctrl + E and choose an appropriate file format, such as PNG or JPEG.

-Example of GIMP opened on Linux Mint desktop:
+Update GIMP on Linux Mint

 Updates for GIMP should appear in notifications, but if they fail to show, it is advisable to check for updates manually using the terminal.
 You can check for updates using the following commands regardless of the update notifications.